pritom169/KTR-UniBam/Lecture-2/exam-questions.md

           authenticated request.
         - TC4033: DNSSEC provides authentication services

 16. **What is CDN?
-How CDN can be sued to increase the performance of a website?
+How can CDN be used to increase the performance of a website?
 - A Content Delivery Network (CDN) is a network of servers distributed geographically, designed to deliver web content and pages to users based on